hackclub/hackclub/workshops/interactive_maps/README.md

 ### 4 - Coding it up
 ##### The boilerplate
-Head over to https://repl.it/languages/html.
+Head over to this [link](https://repl.it/@JeswinSunsi/InteractiveMapsStarter).
 Creating an account is of personal preference, be warned that you may lose your work if you don't have an account.
+As soon as you start typing, the project will be forked/ added over to your account.
+The CSS is already filled in for you.

 ![html boilerplate](https://cloud-5egibvgdv.vercel.app/image.png)